nulla-git/crabwater/README.md

         --debug-ir         If set, print the intermediate representation (IR) of the program in addition to compiling.
         --debug-lex        If set, print all tokens found by the lexer in addition to compiling.
         --jit              If set, will use JIT compilation for C code and instantly run compiled code (No files produced).
-                            NOTE: this option only works if swcc was compiled with the `jit` feature.
+                            NOTE: this option only works if cwcc was compiled with the `jit` feature.
     -h, --help             Prints help information
     -c, --no-link          If set, compile and assemble but do not link.
 Object file is machine-dependent.
     -E, --preprocess-only  If set, preprocess only, but do not do anything else.